NF02/dmenuWacom/README.md

 xsetwacom set "$PAD" Button 3 key $button3 &&
 xsetwacom set "$PAD" Button 8 key $button4
 ```

+Obviously this is the basic model but you can also insert other instructions that can be
+useful to make everything more practical

 # Warning: in the case of Emojis or special characters

 In case st has a crash or does not display the fonts, install the [libxft-bgra](https://aur.archlinux.org/packages/libxft-bgra/) present in the **AUR**.